You know, the more I see of this French president, this Sarkozy guy, the more I like him, ladies and gentlemen.

 Absolutely, sir.

-And if you if you uh I used an analogy this weekend, um, where uh you know what destroys a body if you die is it's the the one of the elements is removed.
+And if you I used an analogy this weekend where what destroys a body if you die is it's the one of the elements is removed, the soul is removed from that body and then the body is inevitably being destroyed.

 The same thing happens with a house.

-You take a house pieces apart and all the structures away, and by the time you have a heap of rubble, you've destroyed the house.
+You take a house, pieces apart, and all the structures away, and by the time you have a heap of rubble, you've destroyed the house.

 Oh, absolutely.

-It's what animates it's what they're obsessed with.
+It's what they're obsessed with.

-Absolutely, and there's no no uh no two ways about that.
+And there's no two ways about that.

-Um Raj, may you make my second point?
+Raj, may I make my second point?

 Yes.

-Um but your public relations coup was just a brilliant, brilliant move.
+But your public relations coup was just a brilliant, brilliant move.

-Uh, just to say thank you for those folks who fight to keep us free.
+Just to say thank you for those folks who fight to keep us free.

 And may I say my website, sir?